onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: MUST NOT
     :updated: casablanca

-    The VNF **MUST NOT** not allow the assumption of the permissions of another account to mask individual accountability.
+    The VNF **MUST NOT** allow the assumption of the permissions of another account to mask individual accountability.
+For example, use SUDO when a user requires elevated permissions such as root or admin.

 .. req::
     :id: R-64503